MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-createiconfromresource.md

 Type: <b>PBYTE</b>

-The buffer containing the icon or cursor resource bits.
+The DWORD-aligned buffer pointer containing the icon or cursor resource bits.
 These bits are typically loaded by calls to the <a href="/windows/desktop/api/winuser/nf-winuser-lookupiconidfromdirectory">LookupIconIdFromDirectory</a>, <a href="/windows/desktop/api/winuser/nf-winuser-lookupiconidfromdirectoryex">LookupIconIdFromDirectoryEx</a>, and <a href="/windows/desktop/api/libloaderapi/nf-libloaderapi-loadresource">LoadResource</a> functions.
-If you provide a value in any other way, make sure that the pointer value is DWORD-aligned.

 ### -param dwResSize [in]